 The starter declaration should say one of the following:

 - this is their first job since 6 April and they have not been receiving taxable Jobseeker’s Allowance, Employment and Support Allowance, taxable Incapacity Benefit, state pension or occupational pension

 - this is their only job, but since 6 April they have had another job, or have received taxable Jobseeker’s Allowance, Employment and Support Allowance or taxable Incapacity Benefit - they do not receive a state or occupational pension

 - they have another job or receive a state or occupational pension

-- working wholly or partly in the UK for a UK resident employer on assignment whilst remaining employed by an overseas employer
+- work wholly or partly in the UK for a UK resident employer on assignment whilst remaining employed by an overseas employer

-Check the table below to see which tax code to use.
-Don’t use this table for employees from abroad who aren’t seconded employees.
+Check the table below to find out which tax code to use.

 What to include in the payroll record for a seconded employee